 Where it is usually done: Email (Phishing), SMS (Smishing), Voice Call (Vishing)

-If you give your information, the scammer will use it to impersonate you and do things like open an account or take out a loan in your name.
+If you give your information, the scammer will use it to access your real account and steal your money.

-Don’t be a victim of the identity theft scam.
-Never provide any personal details and never open any links from an email or SMS.
+Don’t be a victim of the security scam.
+Never provide any personal or financial details and never open any links from an email or SMS.

-If someone contacts you and says that a company needs you to provide your personal information for some reason, always verify this first by contacting the company using the official hotline.
+If someone contacts you and says that a company is doing things to raise or check security, always verify this first by contacting the company using the official hotline.
 Remember, company representatives will never ask for your personal details or try to rush you into performing an action.

 To help keep yourself scam proof, you should learn about the different types of scams so you know what to look out for.
 Read our scam types section and browse our tips to stay safe.